khochu/smart-contract/README.md

 ## Introduction
 <p>The Hydro Smart Contract is open source blockchain software developed by <a href="http://www.projecthydro.com">Project Hydro</a>.</p>
-<p>Projecy Hydro has also created an API to interface with this smart contract: <a href="https://github.com/hydrogen-dev/hydro-docs">Hydro Documentation</a></p>
+<p>Project Hydro has also created an API to interface with this smart contract: <a href="https://github.com/hydrogen-dev/hydro-docs">Hydro Documentation</a></p>

 ## Testing with Populus